lappi-lynx/snake-game/README.md

 Pet project of snake game with distracting 25 frame effect.
-Made by @extazystas from scratch on reactjs with hooks.
+Made by me from scratch on reactjs with hooks.

 Install and run:
 ### `yarn install`